THE PIGEON SIGNAL JOURNAL

 The same logic applies upstream.
 As markets continue compressing the time between idea and execution, the projects that win will be the ones whose communities are themselves the alpha.
 Information no longer flows from the top down.
 It flows from the inside out.

-$PIGEON fits because it was designed to fit.
+$PSG fits because it was designed to fit.
 The signal is built into the asset.

 FIELD NOTES March 10, 2026 4 min read